DannyNemer/counter/README.md

 # counter

-A counter for profiling in Node.js.
+A profiling counter for Node.js.

 #### Installation
 ```shell